modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 fastscore schema add input input.avsc fastscore schema add output output.avsc
 ```
+The 1.10 release also includes new funcitonality to automatically generate the schema from a sample data file using the `fastscore schema infer <data-file>`.

-Attachments can also be managed from within the Dashboard, using the Model Manage view.
+Schemas can also be managed from within the Dashboard, using the Model Manage view.

 ### <a name="section-input-and-output-streams"></a>Input and Output Streams
 Before a model can be run, it has to have some data to run on.
 Input and output streams are used to supply the incoming data to the model, and to return the corresponding scores.
 Currently, ten types of stream transports are supported: file, Kafka, Authenticated Kafka, Executable, HTTP, TCP, UDP, ODBC, debug, and console streams.
 All of these types are configured using a Stream Descriptor file.